Trying to choose between Bluehost vs Squarespace to build a website?

 However, Squarespace can also be a good option if you’re willing to pay a slight premium for simplicity.
 It’s not as flexible as WordPress, but if you just need a simple website, you might not need all that extra flexibility in WordPress.
 In that case, Squarespace is definitely a better solution because you don’t need to worry about installing/maintaining the software.

 Finally, it’s worth pointing out that Bluehost is not the only WordPress hosting company out there.
 So if you want to use the self-hosted WordPress approach, it might be worth checking out some other hosting options, too.
-To that end, you can browse our collections of the best cheap WordPress hosts, the fastest WordPress hosts, or the overall best WordPress hosts.
+To that end, you can browse our collections of the best cheap WordPress hosts and the fastest WordPress hosts.

 Still have any questions about Squarespace vs Bluehost?
 Let us know in the comments!